 The Mathematics and Science Teaching (MAST) Institute, established in 1987, provides leadership and coordination for projects and programs to improve mathematics and science education, within the University, the state, and nationally.

-The MAST Institute is sponsored by UNC's School of Biological Sciences; School of Chemistry and Biochemistry; School of Earth Sciences and Physics; and School of Mathematical Sciences.
-Faculty from the sponsoring Schools and the College of Education and Behavioral Sciences participate in Institute projects, working in collaboration with K-12 educators, faculty from other higher education institutions, and business/community representatives.
+The MAST Institute is situated in the College of Natural and Health (NHS), and has collaborated with faculty from NHS's Department of Biological Sciences, Chemistry and Biochemistry, Earth and Atmospheric Sciences, Mathematical Sciences, Physics and Astronomy, and the Science Education Program.
+Faculty from the collaborating academic programs and the College of Education and Behavioral Sciences participate in Institute projects, working in partnership with K-12 educators, faculty from other higher education institutions, government agencies, and business/community representatives.

 Nearly fifty UNC faculty members in the College of Natural and Health Sciences and the College of Education and Behavioral Sciences have been involved in MAST-related projects over the past twenty years.

 Since its inception in 1987, the MAST Institute has collaboratively obtained several million dollars from external funding for research and through the pre-service and in-service training of teachers of mathematics and science of grades K-16 throughout Colorado and the Rocky Mountain region.
 The Institute has coordinated joint efforts among the departments of the University, other Colorado Institutes of Higher Education, and numerous school districts within state and region.

 The vision of the MAST Institute is to lead efforts to transform teaching and learning in science and mathematics education and to promote diversity and equity.